eriqande/CKMRpop/cran-comments.md

 ## User Notices

-* First submission to CRAN.
+* Revised first submission to CRAN.
+* Upon Uwe's recommendation, wrapped URLs in < and > in DESCRIPTION, and described 'spip' further.
+Thanks!
 * Large installed size driven mostly by vignettes with plotted figures, and, on Linux, the compiled C++ libs.